 Imagine this: you’re the go-to person for project management.
 You have more than seven years of Excel experience.
 After answering all the same questions and doing the same one-off projects, you have an idea in your head—one that could get you paid.
 All your knowledge could make for a great e-book or online course.
 Whatever you’re dreaming up in your head, Teachable can make it a reality.
 We provide you with the tools to build your online course and productize your knowledge into a business.
 Whether it’s a pre-recorded curriculum or a combination of live and pre-recorded, you can build it on our platform.

 Here’s a quick overview of the type of products you can build with the Teachable platform.

 Standard online courses—self-paced curriculum

-Create a course with a self-paced curriculum that offers students a meaningful transformation and a series of milestones and lessons they’ll hit to get there.
-A standard online course is digestible and robust, gives your students the flexibility to progress at their own pace, and allows them access to all your content material right after purchase.
+Build your online course with a self-paced curriculum that offers students a meaningful transformation and a series of milestones they’ll hit to get there.
+A standard online course is digestible and robust.
+It also gives your students the flexibility to progress at their own pace and allows access to all of your content right after purchase.

-For the creator we describe above, this could look like building a course about the basics of project management that promises to prepare students for an entry level project manager job.
+For instance, this could look like building an online course about the basics of project management.
+This course promises to prepare students for an entry level project manager job.

-If our project management-loving creator wanted to test out their idea for a course first or wanted to get a smaller course out ASAP, they could start with a min course.
+If you wanted to test out an idea for a course first or wanted to get a smaller course out ASAP, you should start with a mini- course.
 A mini-course is a short, valuable version of a standard online course.
-You want the content of this mini-course to focus on one very specific topic, where students can learn the content in just a handful of steps.
+You want to build this online course to focus on one very specific topic.
+This is where students can learn the content in just a handful of steps.
 It can be a sneak peek into what your standard online course offers.
 In fact, it’s a common strategy to take one of the sections out of their standard online course and offer it as a mini course.

 As the name suggests, this type of course is structured around scheduled live sessions that you’ve set up prior to student enrollment.
 Within the course, you can provide helpful resources that all your students will need to supplement your live course: